 Many of us enter the world of rewards credit cards thinking of little more than earning the points and miles that will get us to our next destination.
-But, rewards cards often provide other less well-known benefits.
-And these can produce thousands of dollars in value over the time you hold the card.
+However, rewards cards typically include non-travel-related benefits as well.
+While they aren't as flashy as a free flight, these unsexy perks can still yield thousands of dollars in value over your credit card's lifetime.

-Purchase protection policies vary between credit card networks and card issuers.
-So, it’s vital that you understand the coverage provided by your card before you need to make a significant purchase or claim.
+Among the most valuable of these benefits is purchase protection.
+This perk can be handy if you've got a new purchase that breaks, stops working, or gets stolen shortly after purchase.
+However, purchase protection policies vary between credit card networks and card issuers.
+Thus, it's vital that you understand the coverage provided by your card before you need to make a significant purchase or claim.

-Purchase protection covers you against damage to—or theft of—items you’ve purchased using your credit card.
-If you make a purchase on your card and that item is stolen, broken, or in any way damaged, you can lodge a claim via your card issuer.
-The benefits provider will compensate for the repair, replacement, or reimbursement of the purchase price for that item.
+Purchase protection covers you against damage to — or theft of — items you’ve purchased using a credit card that offers this benefit.
+If you make a purchase using your card and that item is stolen, broken, or damaged, you can make a claim with your card issuer.
+The benefits provider will cover the cost of repairing or replacing the item or reimburse you for the purchase price.

 Credit Cards Offering Purchase Protection Policies